jrybergDemo/testy-pester/README.md

    - Probably do some cleanup
 ---
 # Insert Demo here
+1. Analyze Module function
-1. Reference Module file `Remove-Image` function to show what we're running and what we should expect
+   1. Review module ExampleDevops `Remove-Image` function to show what we're running and what we should expect
    1. Simple function to remove an image if it exists.
    1. Try/Catch is nice because instead of returning with null, the cmdlet will throw if no image is found (Could just bury the error with `-EA SilentlyContinue`, but we want the messaging - sometimes there's a typo in a variable pointing to the wrong resource group 🤷‍♂️)
    1. Basically two test cases
-      - Image exists & we do nothing
+      - Image exists & we remove it
       - Image does not exist and we do nothing
       - NOTE: Figured that out by reading my code, but that's why test-driven development is best, because you won't have to guess what your cases are afterwards :)
-1. Two methods to invoke the test script - either run it directly or `Invoke-Pester`.
-Easier to run it locally while building, but must be certain to run as though part of CI/CD pipeline.
-   1. Read through the output of the test run - does it make sense?
 1. Analyze test file
    1. Explain scopes of the Pester blocks
       1. Describe the function